alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 }
 ```

+Aside: I should be using nullable annotations (the question mark) but this might be confusing for Rust developers because it is not the same thing, so, I'll omit it.

+I'd encourage you to open your IDE and write a Result implementation without the use of AI.
+Think about its public API, then work backwards.

 #### `Map` vs `Bind`: a quick cheat sheet
 Both `Map` and `Bind` run a function **only on success** and propagate failures unchanged.
 The only difference is what your function returns: